astro-pi/python-sense-emu/docs/sense_csv.rst

 14. Compass Z-axis.

-15. Orientation X-axis - the computed orientation of the HAT as degrees rotation about the X-axis.
+15. Orientation X-axis - the computed orientation of the HAT as radians rotation (-π to +π) about the X-axis.

 16. Orientation Y-axis.